-For fitmode='replace' the continuum model is stored in
+For fitmode='replace' the continuum model is stored in the CORRECTED_DATA; this is useful to image the continuum model result.

-''' the CORRECTED_DATA; this is useful to image the continuum model result.
-Keyword arguments: vis -- Name of input visibility file default: none; example: vis='ngc5921.ms' field -- Field selection default: field = '' means select all fieldsx field = 1 # will get field_id=1 (if you give it an integer, it will retrieve the source with that index. field = '1328+307' specifies source '1328+307' field = '13' will retrieve '1328+307' and any other fields beginning with '13' spw -- Spectral selection default: spw='', means select all spws; example: spw=1 channels -- List of channels to fit for the continuum default: (all); example: channels=range(4,7)+range(50,60) solint -- Averaging time for per-baseline fit (seconds) default: 0.0 (scan-based averaging for fit); example: solint=10 fitorder -- Polynomial order for the fit of the continuum default: 0 (constant); example: fitorder=1 fitmode -- Use of the continuum fit model default: 'subtract'; example: fitmode='replace' Options: 'subtract'-store fitted continuum model in MODEL and subtract this continuum from data in CORRECTED to produce line-emission in CORRECTED. 'model'-store fit continuum model in MODEL, but do not change data in CORRECTED. 'replace'-replace CORRECTED with continuum mode fit. splitdata -- Split out continuum and continuum subtracted line data default: 'False'; example: splitdata=True The continuum data will be placed in: vis.cont The continuum subtracted data will be placed in: vis.contsub async -- Run task in a separate process (return CASA prompt) default: False; example: async=True '''
+''' Keyword arguments: vis -- Name of input visibility file default: none; example: vis='ngc5921.ms' field -- Field selection default: field = '' means select all fields field = 1 # will get field_id=1 (if you give it an integer, it will retrieve the source with that index. field = '1328+307' specifies source '1328+307' field = '13' will retrieve '1328+307' and any other fields beginning with '13' spw -- Spectral selection default: spw='', means select all spws; example: spw='1' chans -- List of channels to fit for the continuum default: (all); example: chans=range(4,7)+range(50,60) solint -- Averaging time for per-baseline fit (seconds) default: -1.0 --> no averaging, fit every integration; example: solint=10 --> average to 10s before fitting fitorder -- Polynomial order for the fit of the continuum default: 0 (constant); example: fitorder=1 fitmode -- Use of the continuum fit model default: 'subtract'; example: fitmode='replace' Options: 'subtract'-store fitted continuum model in MODEL and subtract this continuum from data in CORRECTED to produce line-emission in CORRECTED. 'model'-store fit continuum model in MODEL, but do not change data in CORRECTED. 'replace'-replace CORRECTED with continuum mode fit. splitdata -- Split out continuum and continuum subtracted line data '''

+'''

+default: 'False'; example: splitdata=True

+The continuum data will be placed in: vis.cont

+The continuum subtracted data will be placed in: vis.contsub

+async -- Run task in a separate process (return CASA prompt)

+default: False; example: async=True

+'''